-Call Accolade Customer Service or visit member.accolade.com or blueshieldca.com for a complete list of Specialty Drugs or to select a Network Specialty Pharmacy.
+Call Customer Service or visit blueshieldca.com for a complete list of Specialty Drugs or to select a Network Specialty Pharmacy.

 Prior authorization/exception request/step therapy process

 Some Drugs and Drug quantities require approval based on Medical Necessity before they are eligible for coverage under this Benefit.
 This process is prior authorization.